Pet Dental Care

 Cats' and dogs' oral and overall health can be improved with routine dental care.
 Sadly, most pets don't receive the oral hygiene care they need to ensure their teeth and gums stay healthy.

-At our veterinary clinic in Gold Canyon, we offer complete dental care for your pet, from basics such as routine dental exams, teeth cleaning and polishing, to dental X-Rays and surgeries.
+At our veterinary clinic in Gold Canyon, Arizona, we offer complete dental care for your pet, from basics such as routine dental exams, teeth cleaning and polishing, to dental X-Rays and surgeries.

 We are also passionate about providing education, advice and guidance to pet owners about safe, effective home dental care for their cat or dog.